 Despite the name, automatic pool cleaners aren’t always electrical.
 While some are, these devices come in several forms and can often use flowing water to push them around the pool.

 The crucial thing to note here is that most automatic pool cleaners can’t completely clean a pool.
 Like robot vacuum cleaners, they have flaws and limitations that stop them from being perfect devices.
 However, they can reduce the frequency you need to give everything a thorough cleaning at, and that’s why you should always use one.

 I have some recommendations on the best automatic pool cleaners if you need one, Dolphin is a popular brand and one of the best robotic cleaners you can get.

 - Delivers unmatched performance in an above-ground cleaner at an unthinkable cost.

 - No messy bags!
 Large and in charge oversized debris cartridge holds up to 60% more debris.

 - Hypergrip Continuous Tracks - leaves wheels cleaners in its wake!

 - SmartNav 2.0 Robotic Scanning.
 Only 14 lbs.
 Energy Efficient 24 Volt DC motors.
-One year warranty.
+Two year warranty.